awodzicki/awodzicki.github.io/cyclisticbikeshare.md

 ```

 This query returned several trip_durations as 00:00:00 or only a few seconds.
 I also sorted by descending trip_duration and found the longest trip duration was 22 days.
 There were also trip lengths of 7, 6, and 3 days.
-	I decided to only analyze trip durations that were less than a day in length and more than 2 minutes.
+	I decided to only analyze trip durations that were less than a day in length and 2 minutes or longer.
 I created a new table titled tripdata_cleaned with a column for trip_duration, calculating the difference between the end time and start time.
-I only kept data with trip durations that were greater or equal to 2 minutes and less than 1 day.
+I only added data to this table with trip durations that were greater or equal to 2 minutes and less than 1 day.

 ### 3. Data Analysis
 **3.1 Total rides completed**
-*Which rider type is completing the most rides/rentals?*
+*Which rider type is completing the most rides overall?*
 Members are completing more rides, accounting for 60.5% of all rides in the year.
 ```SQL
 SELECT